 What About Pain Free Death?

 It is easy to believe – especially right now – that it wouldn’t matter if you died.
 Nobody would care.
 I don’t know you and I don’t know what is going on in your life (I would like to) but I have been suicidal and believed those things, and I have talked to hundreds and hundreds of people who also believe those things.
 Pain lies.
 Depression lies.
 Most of all, despair lies.
 The idea that your death would not matter and it wouldn’t hurt anyone – that your suicide would be pain free for all concerned – it isn’t true.
 Maybe you want to believe it is true because you don’t want to hurt any of the people you love.
 Maybe you hurt so badly you can’t see past the pain to the truth.
 But you are wrong.
 There are no ‘pain free’ ways to die.
 There are especially no pain free ways to kill yourself.
-Not just the physical messy agony of suicide itself, which is never like it is in the movies or on tumblr, but also the emotional pain you are passing to the people who are about you and even the people who ‘only’ know you.
+Not just the physical messy agony of suicide itself, which is never like it is in the movies, but also the emotional pain you are passing to the people who are about you and even the people who ‘only’ know you.